Macrometacorp/docs/docs/search/queries/search-functions.md

 `ANALYZER(expr, analyzer)`

-Sets the Analyzer for the given search expression.
-The default Analyzer is `identity` for any Search expression.
-This utility function can be used to wrap a complex expression to set a particular Analyzer.
-It also sets it for all the nested functions which require such an argument to avoid repeating the Analyzer parameter.
-If an Analyzer argument is passed to a nested function regardless, then it takes precedence over the Analyzer set via `ANALYZER()`.
+Sets the analyzer for the given search expression.
+The default analyzer is `identity` for any Search expression.
+This utility function can be used to wrap a complex expression to set a particular analyzer.
+It also sets it for all the nested functions which require such an argument to avoid repeating the analyzer parameter.
+If an analyzer argument is passed to a nested function regardless, then it takes precedence over the analyzer set via `ANALYZER()`.

-The `TOKENS()` function is an exception, it requires the Analyzer name to be passed in all cases even if wrapped in an `ANALYZER()` call.
+The `TOKENS()` function is an exception, it requires the analyzer name to be passed in all cases even if wrapped in an `ANALYZER()` call.

 - **expr** (expression): any valid search expression
-- **analyzer** (string): name of an Analyzer.
+- **analyzer** (string): name of an analyzer.
-- returns nothing: The function can only be called in a [SEARCH operation](index.md) and throws an error otherwise.
+- returns nothing: The function can only be called in a [SEARCH operation](search-queries.md) and throws an error otherwise.

-Assuming a View definition with an Analyzer whose name and type is `delimiter`:
+Assuming a view definition with an analyzer whose name and type is `delimiter`:

 ```json
 {